MyGGaN/mixpanel-python/README.md

 mixpanel-py3
 ============
 This library allows for server-side integration of Mixpanel.
-This is an inofficial Mixpanel library for Python3.3.
+This is an in-official Mixpanel library for Python3.3.
 Its major version number reflects the Mixpanel API version.

 Features over the official client